Moleskine's AI Lord of the Rings Collection Can Only Mock

 TLDR

-• Moleskine launched a Lord of the Rings notebook collection using AI-generated promotional art, buried the disclosure, then quietly removed it.
+• Moleskine shipped a Lord of the Rings notebook collection using AI-generated promotional art, buried the disclaimer, then quietly removed it after backlash.

 Key Takeaways